YOLO5

 YOLO3

-To predict multiple bounding boxes, we’ll need to create a grid system with a number of anchor boxes (grid cells).
+To predict multiple bounding boxes, a grid system with anchor boxes (grid cells) is used.

 YOLO format (darknet)